MyScript/MyScriptJS/README.md

 # MyScriptJS

 ## What is it about ?
-MyScriptJS is the shared JavaScript library of [myscript-math-web](http://github.com/myscript-math-web) and [myscript-text-web](http://github.com/myscript-math-web).
+If you want to add handwriting recognition to your webapp please consider [myscript-math-web](http://github.com/myscript-math-web) and [myscript-text-web](http://github.com/myscript-math-web) based on MyScriptJS.

-If you want use the component in a customized way please take time to read the full the [developer guide](http://dev.myscript.com).
+If you need more customization please take time to read the [developer guide](http://dev.myscript.com).

-## Installation

-**Bower**: `bower install myscript`

 ## Contribute